pshevorska/website/content/_index.md

 tagline = "Liana Pshevorska"
 +++

-Liana is an Associate Professor of the Practice in French at the
+Liana is Associate Professor of the Practice in French at the
 <a href="https://www.wesleyan.edu/romance/index.html" target="_blank">Department of Romance Languages and Literatures</a>
 at